 Karvin, son of a pastor in Louisiana, was converted at the age of 8.
 His interest in Native Americans began shortly after.
 He received a call to full-time ministry while in his teens.
 He is a graduate of Gulf-Coast Bible College (now Mid-America Christian University) in Oklahoma City, OK.
 Sandy, who was raised by a Christian mother in Northeast Louisiana, was converted at the age of 10 and also attended Gulf-Coast Bible College.

-Sandy and Karvin serve on the Board of Directors of the Chance Project in Guatemala, birthed in part by PiM.
+Sandy and Karvin serve on the Board of Directors of the Chance Project in Guatemala.
 Karvin also served on the Board of Directors of the Prince of Peace Home for Girls in Guatemala.

 Back to Main Page